Communist state: Constitutional supervision

 After Soviet Union general secretary Joseph Stalin's death, several communist states have experimented with some sort of constitutional supervision.
-These organs were designed to safeguard the supreme power of the legislature from circumvention by political leaders.
+These organs were designed to safeguard the supreme power of the supreme state organ of power (SSOP) from circumvention by political leaders.
 Romania was the first to experiment with constitutional supervision when it established a Constitutional Committee in 1965.
-It was elected by the legislature, and leading jurists sat on the committee, but it was only empowered to advise the legislature.
+It was elected by the SSOP, and leading jurists sat on the committee, but it was only empowered to advise the SSOP.
 Keith Hand has commented that "[i]t was not an effective institution in practice", being unable to prevent Nicolae Ceausescu's emasculation of Romania's Great National Assembly after the inauguration of the July Theses.

 Hungary and Poland experimented with constitutional supervision in the early 1980s.
-Hungary established the Council of Constitutional Law, which was elected by the legislature and consisted of several leading jurists.
-It was empowered to review the constitutionality and legality of statutes, administrative regulations, and other normative documents; however, if the agency in question failed to heed its advice, it needed to petition the legislature.
+Hungary established the Council of Constitutional Law, which was elected by the SSOP and consisted of several leading jurists.
+It was empowered to review the constitutionality and legality of statutes, administrative regulations, and other normative documents; however, if the agency in question failed to heed its advice, it needed to petition the SSOP.
 In 1989, the Soviets established the Constitutional Supervision Committee, which "was subordinate only to the USSR constitution."
 It was empowered "to review the constitutionality and legality of a range of state acts of the USSR and its republics.
-Its jurisdiction included laws [passed by the legislature], decrees of the Supreme Soviet's Presidium, union republic constitutions and laws, some central administrative decrees, Supreme Court explanations, and other central normative documents."
-If the committee deemed the legislature to have breached legality, the legislature was obliged to discuss the issue, but it could reject it if more than two-thirds voted against the findings of the Constitutional Supervision Committee.
+Its jurisdiction included laws [passed by the SSOP], decrees of the Supreme Soviet's Presidium, union republic constitutions and laws, some central administrative decrees, Supreme Court explanations, and other central normative documents."
+If the committee deemed the SSOP to have breached legality, the SSOP was obliged to discuss the issue, but it could reject it if more than two-thirds voted against the findings of the Constitutional Supervision Committee.
 While it was constitutionally powerful, it lacked enforcement powers, it was often ignored, and it failed to defend the constitution during the coup against Mikhail Gorbachev.

 The Chinese leadership has argued against establishing any corresponding constitutional supervisory committee due to their association with the failed communist states of Europe.
-None of the surviving communist states (China, Cuba, Laos, and Vietnam) have experimented with constitutional supervision committees or constitutional supervision of any kind outside the existing framework until 2018, when the Constitution and Law Committee of the National People's Congress was bestowed the right of constitutional review.
+None of the surviving communist states (China, Cuba, Laos, North Korea and Vietnam) have experimented with constitutional supervision committees or constitutional supervision of any kind outside the existing framework until 2018, when the Constitution and Law Committee of the National People's Congress was bestowed the right of constitutional review.